 Five years ago, a masked killer brutally murdered a group of friends.
 Since then, Camryn, the lone survivor, has struggled to reclaim her shattered life.
-Wrecked with survivor’s guilt and paranoia, can Camryn ever have a normal life again or is she destined to be alone?
-Part slasher movie and part character study, LAST GIRL STANDING is a grounded and intimate look at what happens to the survivors of horror movies.
+Wracked with guilt and paranoia, can Camryn ever have a normal life again or is she destined to be alone?
+Part slasher movie and part character study, Last Girl Standing is a penetrating and intimate look at what happens to the survivors of horror movies.

 Rachel Moody has been a producer with Blue Goggles Films since 2008.
 During her time with Blue Goggles Films, she has learned the ins and outs of producing zero- to low-budget projects, most recently on the on ultra-low budget feature film Last Girl Standing (currently in post-production).
 Rachel has worn many hats including, but not limited to, budgeting, scheduling, managing cast and crew and even catering.